 With surveys usually being undertaken during the buying process, the information they provide gives you a very powerful negotiation tool.
-For example, if repairs to the building are likely to cost you around £5,000 to remedy, you should be able to negotiate at least some of this amount to be taken off of the value of the property.
+For example, if repairs to the building are likely to cost you around £5,000 to remedy, you should be able to negotiate house price with at least some of this amount to be taken off of the value of the property.
 Alternatively, the seller may agree to fix the issues ahead of you moving in in exchange for paying the full price.

-Once you have had a survey carried out and you have received the results, you should have a solid understanding of exactly what the surveyor has looked at and what the potential issues are.
+Once you have had a survey carried out and you have received the results, you should have a solid understanding of exactly what the chartered surveyor has looked at and what the potential issues are.
 Although not all surveys look at all aspects of a building, for example a Homebuyers report looks at a lot less than a full structural survey, the surveyor does take liability for any issues that are missed with relation to that specific report.